substratusai/substratusai.github.io/blog/2023-08-25-a-kind-llama.md

 import GitHubButton from 'react-github-btn'

-I've always wanted to have a 🦙 all for myself.
-So I went ahead and tried to deploy the Llama 13B Chat model on a local K8s cluster on my laptop.
-The model ran surprisingly well on a mere RTX 2060.
+A Kind Local Llama on a laptop with a mere RTX 2060?!
+Yes, it all ran surprisingly well at around 7 tokens / sec.
+Follow along and learn how to do this on your environment.

 My laptop setup looks like this:
 * Kind for deploying a single node K8s cluster
 * AMD Ryzen 7 (8 threads), 16 GB system memory, RTX 2060 (6GB GPU memory)
 * Llama.cpp/GGML for fast serving and loading larger models on consumer hardware

-Now you might be thinking how did a 13 billion parameter model fit on just 6GB GPU memory?
-Shouldn't that require ~13 GB of GPU memory when serving the model in 4 bit mode?
+You might be wondering: How can a model with 13 billion parameters fit into a 6GB GPU?
+You'd expect it to need about 13GB, especially if it's running in 4-bit mode, right?
 Yes it should because 13 billion * 4 bytes / (32 bits / 4 bits) = 13 GB.
-Luckily, [Llama.cpp](https://github.com/ggerganov/llama.cpp) allows us to load models in 2 bit mode and supports running on CPU only at low speeds.
+But thanks to [Llama.cpp](https://github.com/ggerganov/llama.cpp), we can load only parts of the model into the GPU.
+Plus, Llama.cpp can run efficiently just using the CPU.

 Want to try this out yourself?
 Follow a long for a fun ride.